activeviam/java-api-migration-tool/README.md

 The tool to migrate class imports with the generated mapping file.

 You can use this tool with `migrate.sh` bash script (run `./migrate.sh <args>` in  bash), or with the following command line:
-`java -cp target/java-api-migration-tool-<version>-jar-with-dependencies.jar com.activeviam.migration.app.MigrationApplication <args>`.
+`java -cp target/java-api-migration-tool-<version>-jar-with-dependencies.jar com.activeviam.migration.api.MigrationApplication <args>`
+where `<version>` is the version of the migration tool you are using.

 There are up to 4 parameters:
  - if 1 argument is provided, you can set the path to the project to migrate